iotlearner0level/ESP8266-Chart/README.md

-## To test the javascript, check below:
+## To test the HTML/javascript, check below:

 Running instance: